I was wondering if this teaching on penal substitution was rejected by the Church.

 Thank You for your answer!

-Has this teaching on penal substitution been rejected by the Church? }
+Has the teaching on penal substitution been rejected by the Catholic Church? }

 In my opinion, you have taken an excerpt from an excellent book co-authored by two men who have a firm grasp on orthodox Catholic teaching.

 The Church sees the theology of the Cross as multidimensional; there are many complementary ways of explaining what Jesus' crucifixion does for mankind.
 I do not think the Church has ever officially accepted some explanations while rejecting others but perhaps there was a time

 in Church history when she discouraged the substitution model because:

 it was misunderstood as needing to satisfy vengeance, or